Updated on October 26, 2022

 Craft Room Tour.
-Tour the craft room at Laura’s Crafty Life.
-Learn how I organize all my craft supplies including paper, paint, Cricut supplies, and more.
+Learn how I organize all my craft supplies including paper, paint, fabric, ribbon, Cricut supplies, and more.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.

 I have shared bit and pieces of my craft space before, but it has changed quite a bit since the last time.
 We rearranged everything after we finished installing our laminate floors.
 I share this room with my husband for all of his hobby supplies, too.
 This room is still a work in progress but most everything has a place to go, which was my biggest challenge for a long time.

 When you walk into the room, on the left we have a small computer desk with our PC.
 I don’t use this computer a lot because I mainly use my laptop, but this is where my kids can play educational games or Minecraft.
 The desk also houses my HP Envy printer.
 My husband surprised me with this printer for Christmas and it is amazing!

 Above the computer desk, I have a few small shelves packed with supplies.
 On the bottom shelf, I have a pretty metal tin I found at Hobby Lobby that holds all my small spools of American Crafts ribbon and twine.
 The storage drawers contain jewelry making supplies.
 I am thinking of eventually painting the outside white, instead of gray.

 The next shelf up has a lot of little bits and pieces for scrapbooking and other general craft supplies like small clothespins, glitter, floral wire and tape, and binder rings.
 I store my Cricut tools and label maker I use for all my organizing on the top so they are easy to find.